-A similar study, using individuals over the age of 65, with a mild form of dementia, showed beneficial effects of fitness training on brain fitness.
+A similar study, looked at individuals over the age of 65.
+They had a mild form of dementia.
+The study showed beneficial effects of fitness training on brain fitness.

 Brain exercises and brain volume

-- Start resistance or weight training to promote naturally occurring hormones that make brain cells more resistant to aging
+- Start resistance or weight training.
+This promotes naturally occurring hormones that make brain cells more resistant to aging

 - Take dance lessons, jump on a trampoline for balance, coordination, and agility training

 - Jumping rope, throw a ball to enhance cognitive speed and motor skills.

 It is never too late to get moving and get those neurons fired up!
 Remember, it is important to do something new... challenging and have variety in your life for good brain fitness.

 How to Boost Your Brain Power

 You can improve your brain and body by some physical exercise everyday!
 Don’t stop doing your brain exercises.

 Our Resources section can help you find the information and tools that you need.
 We have courses, videos, checklists, guidebooks, cheat sheets, how-to guides and more.